shubchat/Readnet/Readme.md

 - user_name-role under which you want to login to postgres
 - password-Password if exists
-- books-Name of the database to be created in postgres The above code will create a table <b>metadata<b> into a database called books on your locak postgres server.
+- books-Name of the database to be created in postgres

+  The above code will create a table **metadata** into a database called books on your locak postgres server.